 Q: How can a printer improve their ranking?

 A: Printers can develop leading paper procurement policies and work with Canopy or another credible environmental non-governmental organization (ENGO) on helping to advance forest conservation initiatives, shift the practices of their supply chain to be more sustainable and enhance their public reporting.
 Canopy is here to help.
 Contact us at firstname.lastname@example.org.

 Q: How can print customers support printers to become more sustainable?

-- Develop a policy: Ask your printer to work with Canopy or another credible ENGO to develop a paper procurement policy that is transparent and details their commitments to use recycled, agricultural residue or FSC® certified fiber based papers from not only legal but also non-controversial sources.
+- Develop a policy: Ask your printer to work with Canopy or another credible ENGO to develop a paper procurement policy that is transparent and details their commitments to avoid sourcing from Ancient and Endangered forests.
+Source recycled, agricultural residue or FSC® certified fiber based papers from not only legal but also non-controversial sources.

 - Reward the leaders and engage those who are slow to move: Printing is a service-based industry, so support printers that are best aligned with your company’s sustainability needs and business objectives and encourage those who aren’t to do so.

 Q: Where does the North American printing sector source the majority of its paper?